remfcs/Planning-Generator/README.md

     ```

 ## Responsibility report
-- Law: The application have to respect the General Data Protection Regulation (GDPR) because of the confidentiality of the data.
+- Law: The application is hosted locally.
+All data handled by the application is processed in accordance with privacy laws, protecting the confidentiality and rights of individuals whose data is being used.

 - Ethic: The application does not take into account the gender or ethnicity of any student or teacher.

-- Environnemental impact: The application has an energetic impact only when used.
+- Environnemental impact: The application aims to minimize its environmental impact by ensuring it only consumes energy when it is actively used.
+This design choice helps reduce unnecessary energy consumption, making the application more eco-friendly.
+Additionally, the application leverages efficient algorithms and data management techniques to ensure optimal performance, further contributing to reduced energy usage.

 ## Testing